 - Area: Ravager throws your spinning weapon at a location of choice, doing damage to all enemies in its area.
 This is the best pick for groups that will stay put for a few seconds.

 - Extra strike: Siegebreaker changes your Intimidating Shout into a single-target attack, doing good damage and knocking the opponent back and down, if it isn’t a boss.
 If you want an extra attack (on a 45 second cooldown,) rather than reduced cooldowns, then this is a good pick.

 None of the glyphs add directly to DPS, but they do add in other areas which will be an indirect DPS add.

 The Major Glyphs

 - ** Glyph of Unending Rage – Increases your max rage.

-- Glyph of Bull Rush – More Rage when charging.
+- Glyph of Bull Rush for more Rage when

-- Glyph of Mortal Strike – Recommended if you’re taking damage, as the heals coming your way will be buffed.
+- Glyph of Mortal Strike – Recommended if you’re taking a lot of damage, as the heals coming your way will be buffed by 10%.

 Most of the minor glyphs are just cosmetic.
 This one should have some nice utility when fighting trash (or leveling.)